Meme1079/PsychWiki/PsychWiki_Source/Basics of Library Manipulation.md

 # String Library

 ### string.lower(string)
-Makes the string lower case
+Converts any upper case alphabet into lower case

 - `string` - The string you want

 ### string.upper(string)
-Makes the string upper case
+Converts any lower case alphabet into upper case

 - `string` - The string you want

 ### string.byte(char, pos)
-Converts the string to a numeric code
+Creates a numeric code from the character code or string

 - `char` - The character code or string
 - `pos` -  An optional value that get the position of the character